dbetchkal/stringtranscribe/README.md

 For now, instruments are assumed to have:

-- a fingerboard (_fretted or not_) with a certain number of positions that the musician prefers to use
+- a fingerboard (_fretted or not_) with a certain range of positions that the musician prefers to use
 - a certain number of strings, each with a specific tuning

-This one's an acoustic guitar tuned to a common blues tuning, [Open C](https://en.wikipedia.org/wiki/Open_C_tuning):
+Here's how you would initialize an acoustic guitar tuned to [Open C tuning](https://en.wikipedia.org/wiki/Open_C_tuning) using alpha notation:
 ```
 openC_guitar = Instrument(num_frets = 14, tuning = ["C", "G", "C", "E", "G", "C"])
 ```